Quasiclassical solutions for static quantum black holes: Canonical effective theories

-which equals the standard low-energy effective potential for the minimum value $U=\hbar^2/4$ \cite{EffAc,EffAcQM}.
+This quasiclassical result equals the standard low-energy effective potential for the minimum value $U=\hbar^2/4$ \cite{EffAc,EffAcQM}.
 For the harmonic oscillator, for instance, $V''(q)=m\omega^2$ implies the correct zero-point energy $\frac{1}{2}\hbar\omega$.
 A higher-order adiabatic approximation implies higher-derivative corrections to the classical equations of motion \cite{HigherTime}.
-An adiabatic approximation to all orders would imply a non-local theory with time derivatives of arbitrarily high orders, which can more easily be studied by keeping $s$ as an independent field in a non-adiabatic formulation.
+An adiabatic approximation to all orders would imply a non-local theory with time derivatives of arbitrarily high orders.
+Such a non-local theory, which is often complicated because it cannot be analyzed by solving local partial differential equations, can more easily be studied by keeping $s$ as an independent field in a non-adiabatic quasiclassical formulation.
+(From the point of view of the non-local theory, $s$ would be considered an auxiliary field that makes it possible to write non-local equations in local form.
+Here, however, $s$ has physical meaning; $s$ represents quantum fluctuations in one of the classical degrees of freedom.
+The local formulation is therefore more physical than an alternative non-local theory obtained by eliminating $s$ by partially solving equations for it in an adiabatic expansion.)

 Along similar lines, a canonical moment description of field theories has been performed in \cite{CW}, where the analog of (\ref{Vlowenergy}) is the Coleman--Weinberg potential \cite{ColemanWeinberg}.
-Here, we apply canonical moment methods to a field theory motivated by spherically symmetric gravitational systems, retaining independent quantum degrees of freedom such as a field version of $s$.
+Here, we apply canonical moment methods to a field theory motivated by spherically symmetric gravitational systems.
+This formluation retains independent quantum degrees of freedom, such as a field version of $s$.
 We therefore derive non-adiabatic or non-local effects of quantum gravity.